Xiaona923/Longitudinal_Biomarker_ROC/README.md

     threshold, (FP: Fractional polynomial, linear: linear basis)
 -   sens.type.basis: type of basis function to estimate sensitivity level, (FP: Fractional polynomial, linear: linear basis)
--   covariate1: a vector of covariate names for fitting the model in estimating the biomarker threshold
+-   covariate1: a vector of covariate names to estimate the biomarker threshold
--   covariate2: a vector of covariate names for fitting the model in estimating the sensitivity level
+-   covariate2: a vector of covariate names to estimate the sensitivity level
 -   tau: target specificity level, could be a single value or a set of values between 0 and 1
 -   W: time window